SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme_Kyrion_DR5000.md

 ### Polling Control Page

-This page contains a table that allows you to define how fast each table in the driver must be polled.
+This page contains a table that allows you to define how fast each table in the connector must be polled.

 ### Web Interface Page